Skip to product information

 • Dimensions approx. Ø 6.5 cm × H 6.0 cm

-• Material Wood core with natural urushi lacquer
+• Material Wooden core with natural urushi lacquer

 • Includes: Original tomobako with signature